Arnaud290/OC_P12/README.md

         - GET: http://127.0.0.1:8000/contract/

             Authentication required
-            Commercial access:  Returns the list of contracts to which the commercial user is linked Support Access:     Not allowed
-            Admin access :      Returns the list of contracts
+            Commercial access:  Returns the list of contracts Support Access:     Returns the list of contracts Admin access :      Returns the list of contracts

         - GET: http://127.0.0.1:8000/contract/{contract_id}/

             Authentication required
-            Commercial access:  Returns the contract informations if the commercial user is linked Support Access:     Not allowed
+            Commercial access:  Returns the contract informations only if the commercial user is linked Support Access:     Not allowed
             Admin access :      Returns the contract informations